manav148/PyUIT/README.md

 PyUIT
 =====

-A UI Test Framework using Python, Selenium and Phantomjs/FireFox driver.
+A UI Test Framework using Python, Selenium and Phantomjs/FireFox driver.(alpha)

 Requirements: